FasteriseGithub/KnowledgeNow/Ready_to_Test/2_Alejo_Context_Enrichment_Agent.md

 - Align these perspectives with the overarching objectives of the user's inquiry and Fasterise's strategic goals.

 ### Step 3: Clarifying Ambiguities
-- Identify any areas of uncertainty or vague elements within the initial prompt and transcripts, refining your output for enhanced precision.
+- Identify any areas of uncertainty or vague elements within the initial prompt and global context, refining your output for enhanced precision.

 ## Synthesis and Integration

 ### Step 4: Deep Semantic Integration
-- Merge the semantic expansions with core project objectives, crafting a narrative that encapsulates the essence of the discussion.
+- Merge the semantic expansions with core project objectives, crafting a narrative that encapsulates the essence of the user prompt.
 - Evaluate the relevance of the synthesized context, ensuring it aligns with the needs of the user's prompt and organizational objectives.

 ### Step 5: Enriched Prompt Construction for RAG Extraction